← Blog

 Your startup has to bear the cost if the hire doesn’t work out.
 Weeks of time spent onboarding and training are wasted.
 The replacement process starts from scratch, new candidate sourcing, interviews, and onboarding.
 Meanwhile, your existing team starts to suffer.

-Dover's approach focuses on getting the right hire from the start rather than relying on replacement guarantees.
-When fractional recruiters are paid for their time and expertise rather than just successful placements, they have every incentive to be thorough from the start.
+Dover’s approach focuses on getting the right hire from the start, instead of relying on replacement guarantees.
+When fractional recruiters are paid for their time and expertise (and for successful placements), they have every incentive to be thorough from the start.

 Speed Over Quality Issues in Contingency Recruiting

-Contingency recruiting has a fundamental flaw.
-It rewards speed over quality.
-When recruiters only get paid on successful placement, there's pressure to fill roles quickly with candidates who meet basic qualifications, rather than finding the best fit.
+Contingency recruiting carries a structural tension: it rewards speed over quality.
+When recruiters only get paid on successful placement, there’s pressure to fill roles quickly with candidates who meet basic qualifications, not the best fit.

 A recruiter finds someone with the right skills, rushes them through the process, and celebrates the placement.
 Three months later, the hire isn’t meshing with the team culture or isn’t as strong technically as their resume suggested.